JTech Communications Logo

 Is HOW Your Content Was Created Clear to Readers?

 Clearly presented research and/or processes give your audience data points that establish your content as 'helpful.'
 Google points to product reviews as a key example.
-Readers will appreciate knowing the number of products and the methods used during testing.
+Readers will appreciate knowing the number of products tested and the methods used during testing.
 In other formats, your 'how' can look like linking to recent primary sources, visualizing data with images, etc.

 Key Takeaway: Clearly demonstrate your process and research.